On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Extension of closed forms: Bott--Chern approach

 and gets $\alpha_t^{p, q}=\rho_\varphi(\mu(z,t)).$ Since $d\left(e^{\iota_\varphi}(\mu(z,t))\right)=0$ and $d=\partial_{t}+\bp_{t}$, we have $\bar{\partial}_{t}\left(\alpha_t^{p, q}\right)=0$ by comparing the types.

-The proof of Theorem \ref{main p,q deformation thm} is completed. \end{proof}
+The proof of Theorem \ref{main thm} is completed. \end{proof}

-\begin{remark} Notice that in \cite{WZ20}, Wei--Zhu first obtained Theorem \ref{main p,q deformation thm} by use of $\p\bp$-Lapalacian $\square_{\p\bp}$.
+\begin{remark} Notice that in \cite{WZ20}, Wei--Zhu first obtained Theorem \ref{main thm} by use of $\p\bp$-Laplacian $\square_{\p\bp}$.
 The integral equation what they study therein is

-where $\mu_0\in A^{p,q}(X_0)$ is the given $d$-closed $(p,q)$-form and $\G_{\p\bp}$ is the associated Green's operator of the $\p\bp$-Lapalacian $\square_{\p\bp}$.
-In addition, they used Banach fixed point theorem to get the unique solution of (\ref{ggg}) motivated by \cite{LZ18,LZ20}.
+where $\mu_0\in A^{p,q}(X_0)$ is the given $d$-closed $(p,q)$-form and $\G_{\p\bp}$ is the associated Green's operator of the $4^\textit{th}$ order real elliptic differential operator $\square_{\p\bp}$ defined by In addition, they used Banach fixed point theorem to get the unique solution of (\ref{ggg}) motivated by \cite{LZ18,LZ20}.
 Our bounded linear operator $\mathcal{Q}_{\varphi(t)}$ in Step \ref{step 2} coincides with their contraction mapping. \end{remark}